Community Treatment Order

 Your nearest relative can request your discharge.
 Once your nearest relative makes such a request, your doctor has 72 hours in which to agree or disagree.
 Your nearest relative can only ask for your discharge once during a six-month period.

-Hospital Managers may conduct a review of your case by reviewing reports prepared by your doctor, social worker and nurses.
+Hospital Managers may conduct a review of your case by reviewing reports prepared by your doctor and community nurse.
 Hospital Managers may also speak to you directly to find out what your wishes are.
 They have the power, if they believe it is the right thing to do, to discharge your CTO straight away.

 A Tribunal can discharge you, and involves a more in-depth review of your case, which is carried out by a three-person, independent panel that includes a lawyer, a psychiatrist and a public representative.
 Free, non-means tested legal representation is usually available at the Tribunal.